vipul2802/o365hq.com/content/services/Office 365 Tenant-to-Tenant Cutover Email Migration.md

     or CSV import
 3. Do pre-stage migration (only emails and email folders older than 30 days)
-4. Proxy services setup, which allows for receiving all incoming emails during a domain transfer
 5. Final mailbox migration with calendars, contacts, rules, and other data
 6. Change records in domain zones to accommodate migration needs